Payment Licenses in Europe: How To Find the Right Regulator?

 Other alternatives should be considered if the target license jurisdiction doesn’t offer any market connection points to the company.

-License Readiness: It all Comes Down to Preparation
+License Readiness: It All Comes Down to Preparation

 An ideal banking or payment application will have a connection to the target jurisdiction, be prepared by a team of strategic, technical, and legal experts, and can answer all fundamental questions about the business model and activities before getting in contact with the regulator.

 Disclaimer: This blog piece is prepared for information purposes and doesn’t intend to give any regulatory or legal advice.
-Companies wanting to enter the market or intending to get a banking/payment license should run the process with experienced lawyers and strategic fintech advisors first to determine the best starting point.
+Companies wanting to enter the market or intending to get a banking/payment license should first run the process with experienced lawyers and strategic fintech advisors to determine the best starting point.
 Contact us to get banking and fintech lawyer recommendations from our network or to discuss the best strategic jurisdiction for your business idea.

 Previous